 Why do you want to do strength training?

 If your focus is vertical exercises, the kBox4 Active is the perfect starting point.
-With the kBox4 Active you have a competent, entry-level unit.
+Available in Anodic Bronze color, with the kBox4 Active you have a competent, entry-level unit.
 You can load two heavy flywheels (which is a serious amount of inertia) so if you’re planning to do training sessions of 8-15 reps, the kBox4 Active is perfect even for stronger physiques.
 If you want more inertia you can upgrade your kBox4 with our advanced flywheel knob and mount up to four flywheels, well enough inertia even for the most competitive powerlifters.
 The kBox4 Active is made of steel and is heavier.
-It lacks the kMeter system, an electronic sensor that transmits training data to your smartphone so you can get instant feedback on your training.
-Also, kBox4 Active only comes in Anodic Bronze color.

 If feedback is very important to you and you prioritize mobility then you should take a look at the kBox4 Lite.
 It weighs only 9 kgs and features a built-in kMeter.
-With the standard knob it can take up to four flywheels but with the advanced flywheel knob up to six.
-If you only want to add feedback and you’re not enthusiastic about the weight, we suggest adding a kMeter system to your Active by adding it to your cart and we will mount it for you.
-If you can’t decide, don’t worry.
-You can buy it now and mount it yourself afterward as it is really easy to mount. kBox4 Lite also comes in three colors, Jet Black, Midnight Blue, and Anodic Brown.
+With the standard knob it can take up to four flywheels but with the advanced flywheel knob up to six. kBox4 Lite also comes in three colors, Jet Black, Midnight Blue, and Anodic Brown.
 This is the most common pick for users that need very high mobility like traveling athletes, trainers, or physios who are moving around a lot.
 Also, if you want the smallest footprint and lower price, kBox4 Lite is the answer.